VeganTheory/ReadTheory/The_Dreaded_Comparison/The Dreaded Comparison.md

 speciesmism: 1. a belief that different species of animals are signifcatnly different than one another in their capacities to feel pleasure and pain and live an autonomous existence, usually involving the idea that one's own species has the right to rule and use others.
 2. a policy of enforcing such asserted right.
 3. a system of government and society based upon in.

+[Image 1:
+Top caption: A slave auction in Virginia 1861
+Description: 3 black slaves, one holding an infant, are being auctioned off to a large group of white people in masculine dress who have various levels of disinterest in the proceedings.
+Two more slaves are awaiting auction near the stand.

+Bottom caption: The cattle market in Chicago, 1868
+Description: Cows in pens meet the horizon as an auctioner shows off a cow to a small group of people in masculine clothing.]

+SYMPATHY

+I know what the caged bird feels, alas!
+When the sun is bright on the upland slopes;
+When the wind stirs soft through the springing grass,
+And the river flows like a stream of glass;
+When the first bird sings and the first bud opes,
+And the faint perfume from its chalice steals—
+I know what the caged bird feels!

+I know why the caged bird beats his wing
+Till its blood is red on the cruel bars;
+For he must fly back to his perch and cling
+When he fain would be on the bough a-swing;
+And a pain still throbs in the old, old scars
+And they pulse again with a keener sting—
+I know why he beats his wing!

+I know why the caged bird sings, ah me,
+When his wing is bruised and his bosom sore,—
+When he beats his bars and he would be free;
+It is not a carol of joy or glee,
+But a prayer that he sends from his heart’s deep core,
+But a plea, that upward to Heaven he flings—
+I know why the caged bird sings!

+- Paul Laurence Dunbar, (1872-1906)
+son of two runaway slaves

-Chapter 1:  An Historical Understanding
+Chapter Title: An Historical Understanding

-Comparing specieism with racism?
+Comparing speciedism with racism?
 At first glance, many people might feel that it is insulting to compare the suffering of non-human animals to that of humans.
 In fact, in our society, comparison to an animal has come to be a slur.

 Why is it an insult for anyone to be compared to an animal?
 In many culutres, such a comparison was an honor.
 In Native American cultures, for example, individuals adopted the names of admired animals, and had spirit guides - in animal form - who served both as teachers and escorts into the realm of the spirit world.
 Names such as sitting Bull, Running Deer, and Hawkeye are familiar to us, expressive of the admiration Native Americans had for the animals with whom they shared both the earth and the afterlife.
 Native Americans, Ancient Egyptians, some African tribes, and many other ancient and aboriginal cultures the world over have worshipped various animals as gods or messengers to god.
 So how is that we find ourselves in a time when comparison to a non-human animal has ceased to be an honor and is instead hurled as an insult?